Measuring What Matters: The KPIs Every Destination Marketing Organization Must Track to Prove Tourism Marketing ROI

 Consideration KPIs (Middle of Funnel)

-These indicators show whether travelers are seriously evaluating the destination.
+These indicators show whether travelers are actively evaluating your destination:

 Website engagements from priority markets